octue/octue-sdk-python/docs/getting_started/creating_services.md

 Go back to your repository on GitHub and open [its Actions settings](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#managing-github-actions-permissions-for-your-repository)
 (Settings -> Actions -> General).
 Set the "Actions permissions" option to "Allow all actions and reusable workflows".

-## Add the GitHub Actions release workflow
+## Add the GitHub Actions deploy workflow

 A GitHub Actions reusable workflow is used to automatically deploy the service when its code is merged into `main`.
 Create a file called `.github/workflows/deploy.yml` and add the following, replacing `<handle>` and